-These courses aim to advance the level of knowledge and skills of scientific research, relative to the student’s level at the beginning of the course, as assessed by the instructor/research mentor.
+These courses aim to advance the level of knowledge and skills of scientific research, relative to the student’s level at the beginning of the course, as assessed by the research mentor.
 The KPCOM research mentor/faculty members supervise the students’ research.
-The students taking part in these courses may develop an original research project and/or participate in a research mentor’s scientific research in a health related field.
-Publications and/or presentations are encouraged.
+The students taking part in these courses may develop an original research project and/or participate in a research mentor’s scientific research in a health-related field.
+Publications and/or presentations are expected outcomes from the work.

-All students must be in good academic standing in order to participate in a research course.
+All students must be in good academic standing in order to participate in a research elective course.

 COM 9600's |